HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 Add information about making an `events.json` file and the advantages of it.

+Add information about using event files to make contrasts in the SPM step.
+Having a 'condition' + column for instance might be quite useful.

+Give information about which columns will be useful to include in such files, why, and at what + future step they will become important.

 ## Renaming `.nii` files

 Give instructions on how to rename files, both functional and structural, including what happens in case of several scan sessions and the added `ses` label.